 We all know trailers are intended to promote their production.
 To do this, they will invariably use notable scenes depending on the type of movie.
-In the case of a comedy, Crowning Moment of Funny
+In the case of a comedy, Funny Moments

 When it comes to finally seeing the movie/TV show and that rib-tickling scene plays out, you notice that the gag isn't doing it for you.
 In fact, you may find yourself thinking that it's kinda lame — this, ladies and gentlemen, is Trailer Joke Decay.
 Additionally, it may be due to the unfortunate exposure to a Memetic Mutation